 - use the official exchange rate website Oanda to convert your currency to pound sterling

 - some financial institutions are not accepted by the Home Office – check the list of authorised and unauthorised financial institutions.

-Calculating your financial requirements for your Tier 4 visa application (example only)
+Calculating your financial requirements for your Student visa application (example only)

-If you do not qualify for different documentary requirements as described by the Immigration Rules Appendix H, then you will need to present original financial evidence in the formats listed below with your visa application.
+If you do not qualify for different documentary requirements that applies to Nationals from the countries listed in paragraph 22 of Appendix ST of the Immigration Rules, then you will need to present original financial evidence in the formats listed below with your visa application.
 We will also request to see these documents before we issue a CAS to you, so that you have peace of mind that your documents are correct.

 If you are a national of a country that qualifies for different documentary requirements, you will not need to send these documents with your visa application and we will not ask to see them.
 However, please remember as stated in the section above, you will be asked to declare on your visa application that you have the funds and documents as required.
 If UKVI ask to see your documents and you do not have them or the funds as declared, then your visa will be refused and your immigration history with UKVI may be negatively impacted.
 If you would like us to review your documents so that you are comfortable you have everything in place, please contact email@example.com.

-In order to be eligible for the 10 maintenance points you will need to provide very specific financial documents as outlined in the Home Office's Tier 4 policy guidance.
+In order to be eligible for the 10 maintenance points you will need to provide very specific financial documents as outlined in the Home Office's Student and Child Student guidance.

 You can demonstrate that you have enough money by providing one of the following: